SlimeNENC family · structural translation · Phase 1–4 PoC

 • GuaranteePhase 1–2: bit-exact (SHA-256 identical).
 Phase 3–4: token-exact for numerical / LLM inference.

 • PathStructure → Slot IR → Rust.
-No LLM, no probabilistic generation anywhere in the pipeline.
+No LLM, no probabilistic generation anywhere.
+Third parties reproduce on WASI.

 Bit-exact, not “understood”